Lohit9/MasterYourAlgorithms/README.md

 9. **Amortized analysis and Dynamic Array**: C program that implements and explains amortized(average) analysis and simple intro to dynamc arrays

-10.**Linked List**: The interface file contains various function implemented using and for linked list.
+10. **Linked List**: The interface file contains various function implemented using and for linked list.
 Great excericise to get familiar with them.

 Upcoming: Given a Binary Search Tree with integers at every node and   an integer k, write code that decides whether or not there exists two nodes a and b such that a+b=k